poonchuanan/tp/docs/UserGuide.md

 ### 10.1 Showing past net calories

-Want to see your calorie progress all at once?
+Do you want to see your calorie progress all at once?
 You can view a graphical representation of your recent net calories relative to your target calories for up to 7 days using this feature.

 Format: `graph`